Stochastic melonic kinetics with random initial conditions: White noise limit for : UV regularized theory below critical temperature

-\paragraph{Continuum limit.} All the expressions computed above, and in particular, the transition temperatures vanish for $\Lambda \to \infty$ i.e. for $\tau \to 0$, if we keep the fractional $\mu/\bar{g}_2$ fixed.
+All the expressions computed above, and in particular, the transition temperatures vanish for $\Lambda \to \infty$ i.e. for $\tau \to 0$, if we keep the fractional $\mu/\bar{g}_2$ fixed.
 For $D=3$ for instance, this leads to the inconsistent result:

 which has the wrong sign because $G(t)=e^{2g(t)}$ is a positive definite quantity.
 Indeed, one cannot take the continuum limit $\Lambda \to \infty$ without taking care of the dimensions of couplings.
 To make a correct dimensional analysis, it is suitable to introduce $\Omega$ such that the definitions of the model become: